Awesome Rhyming Riddles with Answers for Kids

 I’m small and I buzz, flying all around,

-I like to bite gently, but don’t make a sound!
+I like to bite gently, but make no sound!

 I love warm weather and drink a bit too,